gvwilson/sdxpy/src/archive/index.md

-Our `backup` function relies on a [%g helper_function "helper function" %] called `current_time` that does nothing but call `time.time` from Python's standard library:
+Our `backup` function relies on a [%g helper_function "helper function" %] called `current_time` that does nothing but call `time.time` from
+[%i "Python standard library" "Python's standard library" %]:

 [% inc file="backup.py" keep="time" %]